Hunza Region, Northern Pakistan: 15 Days Itinerary

 Day 1: Islamabad Arrival - Drive to Naran

 After the briefing, it's time to hit the road and head to the mountains!
 Traveling by comfortable 24 seater minibus, the Kahn Express, with our fearless driver Mr. Khan – our good friend and driver for the whole adventure, we leave Islamabad behind and embark on our journey!
-The plan is to drive roughly 8-12 hours to the mountain bazar town of Naran located in the lush Kaghan Valley.
+The plan is to drive roughly 12-15 hours to the mountain bazar town of Naran located in the lush Kaghan Valley.
 Here we will rest up for the night at a comfortable hotel before hitting the road again in the morning.
 If our driver is feeling good, we may push on to a hotel in the town of Chilas, which marks the start of the Karakoram Highway.

 Day 2: Travel to Karimabad